nzubepolycap-hub/ajosave/README.md

 ---

-## What is Ajosave?
+## What is ojosave-contract?

-Ajo (also called Esusu or Susu) is a traditional rotating savings group practiced across West Africa and the diaspora.
+Ojo (also called Esusu or Susu) is a traditional rotating savings group practiced across West Africa and the diaspora.
 A group of people each contribute a fixed amount every cycle, and one member takes the full pot each round until everyone has received their payout.

 Today this runs entirely on trust — no contracts, no guarantees, frequent fraud. **Ajosave puts it on-chain.**